aragon/osx/DEPLOYMENT_CHECKLIST.md

   If your chain does support contract verification:

   - Define the `deploy` key like: <br>
-    `"deploy": ["./deploy/new", "./deploy/verification"]` .
+    `"deploy": ["./deploy/new", "./deploy/verification"]`.
-    You will also need to define the `ETHERSCAN_KEY` for contract verification on the `.env` file, depending on the chain.
-Follow the guide https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-verify in such case.
+  - You will also need to define the `ETHERSCAN_KEY` for contract verification on the `.env` file, depending on the chain.
+[Follow the HardHat guide](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-verify) in such case.

-- [ ] Management DAO is the dao that will govern the protocol/framework and its rules.
-So go to `packages/contracts/deploy/management-dao-metadata.json` and update its values as you wish.
-This is deployed to the IPFS and its cid is stored in the managing dao so users can get information about what this managing dao does.
+- [ ] The Management DAO will govern the protocol/framework and its rules.
+So go to `packages/contracts/deploy/management-dao-metadata.json` and update its human readable values as you wish.
+This is deployed to the IPFS and the CID will be stored in the managing DAO, so users may get information about it.
-- [ ] Ensure to add `ETH_KEY` in the `.env` which is your private key that will be used to deploy all the contracts.
+- [ ] Update `.env` to add the deployment wallet's private key under `ETH_KEY`.
 Example:
   ```jsx
   ETH_KEY = YOUR_PRIVATE_KEY; // without `0x` prefix
   ```
-- [ ] Our contracts use ENS, so it’s important that you safely add the following ENS names in the packages/contracts/.env file. <br>
+- [ ] OSx use of ENS to assign memorable names for DAO's and plugins.
+Add the following ENS names in the `packages/contracts/.env` file. <br>

   - `NETWORK_DAO_ENS_DOMAIN`
   - `NETWORK_PLUGIN_ENS_DOMAIN`

-    NOTE that `NETWORK` must be replaced to the network name you’re trying to deploy to.
+    NOTE that `NETWORK` must be replaced according to the network name you’re trying to deploy to.
+Example:
-    Example would be:

     ```
     SEPOLIA_DAO_ENS_DOMAIN="testdao.eth"
     SEPOLIA_PLUGIN_ENS_DOMAIN="testplugin.eth"
     ```

-    Make sure domains end up with domain suffix, such as .eth or .com or any other suffix that ENS supports).
+    Ensure that domains end with a suffix like `.eth`

   - If the chain you’re deploying to already has official ENS registry, then follow the below rules. <br>
     - **IMPORTANT 1: The ENS domain(ex: testdao.eth and testplugin.eth**) must be owned by the deployer address, otherwise the script will fail miserably, so make sure that whatever domains you add, deployer owns those before running the deploy script. <br>